-4.1 Distance Traveled: This is the total length of the smoothed path.
+1. Distance traveled.
+This is the total length of the smoothed path.
 This measure might seem trivial, as it is the primary endpoint used in most locomotor tests.
-In most of these tests, however, it is highly sensitive to the spatial and temporal resolution of the tracking because higher resolution can detect smaller meanderings of the path and thus increase its length considerably (Paulus and Geyer, 1993).
+In most of these tests, however, it is highly sensitive to the spatial and temporal resolution of the tracking because higher resolution can detect smaller meanderings of the path and thus increase its length considerably (Paulus & Geyer, 1993).
 Consequently, travel distances measured with different tracking parameters and arena sizes are usually not considered to be comparable.
 In addition, this measure is sensitive to recognition errors of the tracking system.
-For example, if the system erroneously identified the animal in the other side of the arena for only a single frame, the distance from the true location and back is added to the distance traveled, and such an error might happen many times during a session.
+For example, if the system erroneously identified the animal as being in the other side of the arena for only a single frame, the distance from the true location and back is added to the distance traveled, and such an error might happen many times during a session.
 The robust smoothing algorithms used in our method, however, take care of both these problems.
 In addition, the large arena may cause the B6 to increase their mileage and/or cause the D2 to decrease their mileage.
-This may explain why B6 mice traveled very significantly larger distances, about 250 m vs. 130 m in our setup.
-Furthermore, the strain means themselves, and not only the difference between them, were very consistent both across and within labs, despite the differences in arena size, protocol conditions and tracking parameters.
+This may explain why B6 mice traveled very significantly larger distances, about 250 m versus 130 m in our setup.
+Furthermore, the strain means themselves, not only the difference between them, were very consistent both across and within labs, despite the differences in arena size, protocol conditions, and tracking parameters.

-4.2 Center Time: This endpoint measures the total time the animal spent at a distance of more than 15 cm from the wall of the arena.
-B6 mice spent significantly more time in the center than D2 mice.
-This difference as well as the strain means themselves were very replicable both across labs and across experiments with different condition within labs, as shown by less than 1% of the total variation attributable to any lab, experiment or interaction effect, and none of which found statistically significant (table 3, and see also fig. 2).
-Such a difference was not reported for these two genotypes with smaller arenas, although most current photobeam systems measure center time regularly (and see fig. 4, middle raw).
-Since Center Time, in contrast to Distance Traveled, is not very sensitive to tracking resolution or tracking artifacts, it seems that the large arena used in our protocol accentuated the differences in wall hugging.
+2. Center time.
+This endpoint measures the total time the animal spent at a distance of more than 15 cm from the wall of the arena.
+B6 mice spent significantly more time in the center than did D2 mice.
+This difference as well as the strain means themselves were very replicable, both across labs and across experiments with different conditions within labs, as shown by less than 1% of the total variation attributable to any lab, experiment, or interaction effect, none of which we found statistically significant (see Table 3 and Figure 2).
+Such a difference was not reported for these two genotypes with smaller arenas, although most current photobeam systems measure center time regularly (see Figure 4, middle row).
+Because center time, in contrast to distance traveled, is not very sensitive to tracking resolution or tracking artifacts, it seems that the large arena used in our protocol accentuated the differences in wall hugging.

-4.3 Proportion of Lingering Time equals the total duration of lingering episodes (i.e. stops, as computed by the segmentation EM algorithm) in the session as a proportion of the session duration.
-D2 mice had much longer lingering time, about 30 to 40 percent point more than B6, the difference being very significant.
-The lab effect was significant but within-lab differences were not.
+3. Proportion of lingering time.
+The proportion of lingering time equals the total duration of lingering episodes (i.e., stops, as computed by the segmentation EM algorithm) in the session as a proportion of the session duration.
+D2 mice had much longer lingering time, about 30% to 40% more than B6, the difference being very significant.
+The lab effect was significant, but within-lab differences were not.

-4.4 Number of Progression Segments: The number of progression (movement) segments in the 30 min session, as computed by the segmentation process.
-Note that this number is, by definition, also the number of stops.
-B6 mice had significantly higher number of progression segments than D2 mice.
-Strain differences as well as strain means themselves were replicable across experiments with different conditions within labs (see also fig. 4, bottom raw).
+4. Number of progression segments.
+The number of progression (movement) segments in the 30-min session, as computed by the segmentation process, is, by definition, also the number of stops.
+B6 mice had significantly higher numbers of progression segments than D2 mice.
+Strain differences as well as strain means themselves were replicable across experiments with different conditions within labs (see also Figure 4, bottom row).